gravitational/teleport/rfd/0059-search-based-access-requests.md

 ### Certificate issuance and RBAC

-Once a user assumes “db-admin-role” the Teleport root cluster issues a cert including the assumed role and a list of UUIDs of resources granted by the access request.
+Once a user assumes the “db-admins” role the Teleport root cluster issues a cert including the assumed role and a list of UUIDs of resources granted by the access request.